Lesson 3: Creating a Mailing Label Report

 - Select the DT panel of the banded object and add a Box drawing object to enclose all the objects in the panel by selecting Insert > Drawing Objects > Box.

-- Resize the BPH panel, drag from the Basic group in the Components panel to add a label in it, then resize the label and edit its text to Customer Contact Card as the title of the report.
+- Resize the BPH panel, drag the Label icon from the Basic group in the Components panel to add a label in it, then resize the label and edit its text to Customer Contact Card as the title of the report.

-- Select the label in the BPH panel and change its properties in the Report Inspector as follows:
+- Select the label in the BPH panel and change its Font Size to 14 and Foreground to Red in the Report Inspector.

 - Select all the objects in the DT panel except the Line and the Box drawing objects by holding the Ctrl key on the keyboard, then select 10 from the Format > Font Size drop-down list .